nicoll-douglas/mp3zy/backend/README.md

 ##### Parameters

 - `track_name` (required) - The name of the track you wish to search for.
-- `artist_name` (required) - The name of the primary artist of the track.
+- `main_artist` (required) - The name of the primary artist of the track.

 #### Responses

 ##### 400

-A 400 status will be returned if either the `track_name` or `artist_name` parameter is missing along with the following response body:
+A 400 status will be returned if either the `track_name` or `main_artist` parameter is missing along with the following response body:

 ```
 {